retry51776/notes/development/python/leetcode.md

 **75 blind questions types**

 - Array/Matrix
-  - Quick Seach|Sort
+  - Quick Search|Sort
   - Window Slicing
 - Recursive
   - Divide and Conquer
-    > Merge sort is easy to parrel
+    > Merge sort is easy to parallel

   - Dynamic Programming
     - Tree
       > Only single path from root to any node

       > Depth-first search
-        - Preorder is priorty is left, node, right
+        - Preorder is priority is left, node, right
         - Inorder is started from leftest leave, then root, at last right subtree
-        - Postorder is started from leftest leave, then silbing, at last parent
+        - Postorder is started from leftest leave, then sibling, at last parent

-      > Breadth-first search(level order) prioty is lower level scan first
+      > Breadth-first search(level order) priory is lower level scan first
       - Heap
         > Tree structure that will self reorder when add/poll node
       - Sufflix Trie